ad3ller/emonitor/README.rst

     $ emonitor set lakeshore336 --key "port" --value "COM7"

 To configure a new instrument you will need to know the serial settings and the `cmd` that `emonitor` can use to query the hardware.
-Resonses can be formatted using `regex`.
+Responses can be formatted using `regex`.

 Output
 ------